dmattox10/mx-auth/README.md

 __What I Learned__

+- Passwordless Auth!
-- JWT Token flow with refresh tokens used to get new auth tokens instead of signing out
+- JWT Token flow with refresh tokens used to get new auth tokens instead of signing out, while allowing the JWT tokens to still have reasonably short lives themselves.
-- Client side password salting and hashing, I insist!
+- Client-side password salting and hashing, I insist!
 User passwords never leave the device.
+If they forget they can reset by email, and the personal salt makes the hashed passwords unable to ever compromise one-another.
-- CORS Whitelisting
+- CORS Whitelisting!
-- Using the shared secret to auth separate apps in the style of vis-a-vis microservices, while being able to quickly revoke the secret and all tokens by changing it in the event of some kind of breach
+- Using the shared secret to auth separate apps vis-a-vis microservices, while being able to quickly revoke the secret and all tokens by changing it in the event of some kind of breach

 ## Getting Started